openstack/kolla-ansible/doc/source/reference/rating/cloudkitty-guide.rst

 CloudKitty natively supports multiple collector backends.

-By default Kolla Ansible uses the Gnocchi backend, however we also support using the following backend types:
+By default Kolla Ansible uses the Gnocchi backend.
+Using data collected by Prometheus is also supported.

-- ``prometheus`` - Use Prometheus metrics as dataset for cloudkitty to process.

 The configuration parameter related to this option is ``cloudkitty_collector_backend``.